odcambc/gyoza/config/.ipynb_checkpoints/README-checkpoint.md

 ## Technical configuration

-The main file containing config parameters to actually run the snakemake pipeline is [here](config.v8+.yaml).
+The file containing technical config parameters to run the snakemake pipeline on HPC is [here](config.v8+.yaml).
 Theoretically, this file does not need to be modified too much, and flags added to the snakemake command line will supersede the default values specified in the file.

 ## Project-specific files